-We’ve found features such as exercise demonstrations, logging workout stats (such as weight used, reps and sets), as well as providing advice on when to take rest days, are why so many gym goers are deciding to use these apps to assist them during workouts.
+We’ve found features such as exercise demonstrations, logging workout stats (such as weight used, reps and sets), advice on when to take rest days, and relevant exercise alternatives, are why so many gym goers are deciding to use these apps to assist them during workouts.

 If you’re new to lifting weights, an app can also help avoid the temptation to give up due to feeling overwhelmed by it all.
 Having a clear outline of what to do really does make a difference.

 In this roundup review of the best weightlifting apps, we provide a clear and honest overview of apps we have first-hand experience using and include what we like, don’t like and who we would recommend each app to.
 From simpler logging apps popular with bodybuilders, to smart tech that use algorithms to customize your plan and make weightlifting less daunting, we cover it all.

 (We’ve also managed to negotiate some unique discounts on the very best apps to help you get started).